ayjzhu/SnapDigest-AI/README.md

-# Plain Text Snapshot

-A Chrome extension that captures the visible text from the active tab and presents it in a clean, scrollable popup with AI-powered summarization and Bento grid visualization.
+# SnapDigest AI

+A Chrome extension that transforms how you consume web content by extracting visible text, generating AI-powered summaries, and creating beautiful visual digests—all processed locally on your device using Chrome's built-in AI capabilities.

+## 🎯 Problem Statement

+Modern web pages are cluttered with ads, navigation menus, sidebars, and distractions that make it difficult to focus on the actual content.
+Reading long articles is time-consuming, and understanding key information at a glance is challenging.
+SnapDigest AI solves this by:

+1. **Extracting clean text** from any web page, filtering out noise
+2. **Generating instant AI summaries** to capture key points in seconds
+3. **Creating visual Bento grid digests** that present information in an organized, scannable format
+4. **Processing everything locally** for privacy and speed—no data leaves your browser

-## Features
+## 🚀 Features & Functionality

+### Core Capabilities

-- One-click extraction of all visible text via `document.body.innerText`
+- **Smart Text Extraction**: One-click extraction of all visible text via `document.body.innerText`
-- Interactive "Exclude Elements" mode that temporarily minimizes the popup so you can click page elements to omit them, flashing the popup with updated text after each exclusion while staying in selection mode
-- Right-click any dashed (excluded) element to restore it, or use **Reset** to clear all exclusions
+- **Interactive Element Exclusion**: Click-to-exclude mode that lets you remove unwanted page elements (ads, navigation, sidebars) before extraction
-- **AI-Powered Summarization**: Generate summaries using Chrome's built-in Summarizer API with options for type (TL;DR, Key Points, etc.) and length
+- **AI-Powered Summarization**: Generate summaries using Chrome's **Summarizer API** with multiple formats:
-- **Bento Grid Visualization**: Create beautiful, structured visual summaries using Chrome's built-in Prompt API with live preview in the side panel
-- Displays page title, URL, word and character counts with exclusion tally
-- Copy-to-clipboard and download-as-text helpers
-- Minimal monospace UI with accessible status feedback
+  - **TL;DR**: Quick overview
+  - **Key Points**: Bulleted highlights
+  - **Teaser**: Brief preview
+  - **Headline**: Single-line summary
+- **Visual Bento Grid**: Create structured card layouts using Chrome's **Prompt API** that organize information into digestible visual blocks
+- **Right-Click Restoration**: Easily restore excluded elements if you change your mind
+- **Copy & Download**: Export extracted text or summaries to clipboard or file
+- **Persistent State**: Summaries are saved per-tab and restored when reopening the popup

 ## Requirements